Servideska/HPC/doc.zih.tu-dresden.de/docs/contrib/howto_contribute.md

 merge request back to the `preview` branch.
 A member of ZIH team will review the changes (four-eyes principle) and finally merge your changes to `preview`.
 All contributions need to pass the CI pipeline consisting of several checks to ensure compliance with the content rules.
-Please, don't worry to much about the checks.
+Please, don't worry too much about the checks.
 ZIH staff will help you with that.
 You will find more information on the [CI/CD pipeline](cicd-pipeline) in the eponymous subsection.

 The changes on `preview` branch are either automatically merged into the `main` branch on every